spidey000/meme_generator_web_sendit/TELEGRAM_COMPATIBILITY.md

 ### For Developers
 - Use `getTelegramEnvironment()` to detect Telegram platform
-- Enable debug mode for development testing
-- Use ShareDebugger component for testing
 - Monitor console logs for detailed operation tracking

 ## Browser Support